The First of Long Island Corporation (FLIC): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1927 Established as The First National Bank of Glen Head Provided local banking services to the Glen Head community.
+1927 Established as The First National Bank of Glen Head.
+Began providing essential local banking services to the Glen Head community.

-1974 The First National Bank of Glen Head becomes The First of Long Island Corporation Became a multi-bank holding company.
+1974 The First National Bank of Glen Head became a multi-bank holding company.
+This was a key organizational step toward the eventual formation of the parent corporation.

 1983 Acquisition of Great Neck National Bank.
-Expanded its market presence on Long Island.
+Marked the first major expansion, broadening the bank's market presence across Long Island.

 1993 Acquisition of Southold Savings Bank.
-Further extended its reach into the eastern part of Long Island.
+Further extended its branch network and reach into the eastern part of Long Island.

 The First of Long Island Corporation (FLIC) Ownership Structure